 - 1. Continuous gas detection shall be provided to monitor areas where a leak of an inert gas system can collect and create an oxygen deficient atmosphere.
 Detection equipment shall be provided at each point of use and in each storage area/room. - 2.
 Detectors shall be: - a. listed or approved devices - b. permanently mounted - c. installed at a height consistent with the vapor density of the gas - d. directly connected to the building electrical supply and fire alarm system and protected from accidental disconnection or damage - e. auto calibrating and self "zeroing" devices are not permitted unless they can be zeroed and spanned - f. located within manufactures' specified detection range for each point of use and storage location - 3.
 Activation of the emergency alarm system shall initiate amber strobes and audible horns provided in the vicinity of each interior storage container, cylinder or tank and at each point of use in accordance with alarm set points.
-Additional amber strobes and audible horns shall also be placed at the entrances to below grade locations and confined spaces.
-The notification devices shall be rated a minimum of 80cd for a visible effect and 75 dBA for an audible effect and shall be mounted in accordance with NFPA 72 requirements.

-- 4. Alarm set points shall be set at: - a.
-Oxygen levels below 19.5% Self re-setting (non-latching) alarm - Visual notification only in approved locations - b.
+The notification devices shall be rated a minimum of 80cd for a visible effect and 75 dBA for an audible effect and shall be mounted in accordance with NFPA 72 requirements. - 4.
+Alarm set points shall be set at: - a.
+Oxygen levels below 19.5% Self re-setting (non-latching) alarm - Visual notification only in approved locations - Supervisory signal - b.
 Oxygen levels below 17% Latching Alarm - Visual and audible notification in approved locations - Activation of automatic system shutoff valve - Evacuate room/area and call 911 - Alarm signal